What are Hydrosols Used for? AKA Essential Oil Flower Water

 Hydrosols are extracted from plant material.
 The plant material is typically placed in a still and steam is passed through it.
 This process causes the essential oils of the plant to become suspended in the water, creating a hydrosol.

-That might sound a bit technical, but hydrosols are actually quite versatile and can be used for everything from skin care to home freshening.
+Hydrosols are quite versatile and can be used for everything from skin care to home freshening.

 What is the Difference Between Essential Oil and Hydrosol?

-Both are distilled from plants, and they both have a wide range of benefits for health and beauty.
+Both essential oils and hydrosols are distilled from plants, and they both have a wide range of benefits for health and beauty.
 However, there are some key differences between these two products.

 Hydrosols are more dilute than essential oils and can be used more liberally.
 They also tend to be more supportive of the skin’s natural balance than essential oils, making them a good choice for those with sensitive skin.